 In south-western Sardina the desert meets the sea at Spiaggia di Piscinas (Piscina Beach).
 Sea Turtles and introverts are both grateful Piscina Beach is not that easy to reach.
 The long steep drive past historic red earth mines is harrowing.
 Ochre sand is the reward.

 A UNESCO World Heritage Site Spiaggia di Piscina is constantly being reshaped by winds.
 Warm golden sand dunes nearly 200 feet high drift into surrounding Mediterranean scrub.
 We have more photos but right after this shot I said to Paolo “I’m going in.”

 For the second time on our trip to Sardinia, I swore I’d never travel off-season without a swimsuit again.
 Thankfully topless sunbathing is acceptable in Italy.
 That’s however a story for another post!

 I said it yesterday, but I’ll say it again today, Sardinia is one of the best places in Italy to strike a balance between a trip and a vacation.
-In the off-season Sardinia also offers an affordable way to see some of the most beautiful beaches in the world.
-Which in my mind makes Sardinia a must on every beach lovers travel list.
+In the off-season, Sardinia also offers an affordable way to see some of the most beautiful beaches in the world.
+Which in my mind makes Sardinia a must on every beach lover travel list.